geneontology/go-fastapi/provision/production/PRODUCTION_PROVISION_README.md

 These commands continue to be run in the dockerized development environment.

 * Make sure there is a CNAME pointing to the public IP address from above.
 At this stage, for testing, put the IP in an AWS Route 53 CNAME record.
-(E.g. api-test.geneontology.org.)
+(E.g. api-test.geneontology.org.).
+Login into aws, list DNS entries for geneontology.org and ensure an 'A name' entry for go-api-production-YYY-MM-DD.geneontology.org associated with the IP address has been defined.

 **POSSIBLE CUT START**
 * Location of SSH keys may need to be replaced after copying config-stack.yaml.sample